hhl/hhl/sddm-themes-hhl/README.md

 - Take a look to the sources!

-- no $user pics are displayed and no $user-name is automaticly displayed in the userName field if you want it? read the sources!
+- no $user pics are displayed and no $user-name is automaticly displayed in the userName field

+  You want it? read the sources!

   $user-pictures? no chance!

-  all this fancy stuff is disabled!
+- all this fancy stuff is disabled!

 ---